Disposal of Operating Assets: Explanation

-This journal entry would be made to record the a for the first half of 20×4 (one-half year’s):
+The following journal entry would be made to record the depreciation for the first half of 20×4 (one-half year’s depreciation):

-This journal entry would be made to record the disposal (note that the amount of accumulated depreciation is the sum of $52,500 and $10,500):
+In addition, the journal entry below would be made to record the disposal (note that the amount of accumulated depreciation is the sum of $52,500 and $10,500).

-In practice, these two journal entries might be combined.
+In practice, these two journal entries are likely to be combined.

 The net gain or loss on all disposals should appear separately in the income statement only if the amount is material.
 If the disposal removes a significant segment of operating capacity, it should be reported as a discontinued operation.

 The SCFP should identify the amount of working capital provided by disposals ($35,000 for the example above) and should adjust the income figure for any gains or losses to present the amount of working capital provided by operating activities alone.

 If the seller accepts a note receivable from the buyer, the realistic interest rate should be used to determine the selling price of the asset.
 If the seller accepts another asset in exchange, there may or may not be a gain or loss on the exchange.